rdk/p2rank/misc/tutorials/training-tutorial.md

 ## Classifiers / Machine learning algorithms

 P2Rank can use different ML algorithms by changing value of `-classifter` parameter (e.g. `-classifter FasterForest`).

 Random Forests implementations:
 * `RandomForest`: Original implementation from Weka.
 Slow and memory consuming but can have marginally better predictive permormance.
 Uses entropy.
 * `FastRandomForest`: New faster implementation by Dan Supek.
 Uses entropy.
 * `FasterForest`: Streamlined implementation of `FastRandomForest`.
 It s faster and uses leess memory, should have the same predictive preformance.
 Uses entropy.
 * `FasterForest2`: Even faster version.
 Can have slightly lower predictive performnce.
 Uses GINI.

+Notes:
+* `FastRandomForest` and `FasterForest` use basically the same algorithm, `FasterForest` is just more optimized.
-Note: the differences in predictive performance are low, but the difference in consumed time and memory are high (0.5-10x).
+* the differences in predictive performance are low, but the difference in consumed time and memory are high (0.5-4x).

-For developers: see `ClassifierFactory`.
+* (for developers) to integrate new algotithms start in `ClassifierFactory.groovy`.

 ## Feature importances

 Some classifiers can calculate feature importences during training using `-feature_importances 1` parameter.
-Output will be saved to `feature_importances(_sorted).csv` or `feature_importances.txt` (in case of `RandomForest`).
+Output will be saved to `feature_importances_sorted.csv` or `feature_importances.txt` (in case of `RandomForest`).
 Training time will be impacted.

 Supported by classifiers:
 * `RandomForest`: using mean impurity decrease method.
 Uses entropy.
 * `FastRandomForest`: increase in out-of-bag error (as % misclassified instances) after feature permuted.
 Uses entropy.
 * `FasterForest`: same as `FastRandomForest`
+* `FasterForest2`: uses new experimental method

+From the experience it seems that most useful are the methods used by `FastRandomForest` and `FasterForest`.